Stanford Hall, Nottinghamshire: Defence and National Rehabilitation Centre (DNRC)

 On 13 June 2013, Rushcliffe Borough Council "resolved to grant planning permission... for the redevelopment of the Stanford Hall estate as the potential site for the DNRC".
-On the 10 July 2014 HM Government announced that it had granted approval for the establishment of DNRC at Stanford Hall.
-Work started on the £300m three-year project on 24 August 2015.
+On 10 July 2014, HM Government announced that it had granted approval for the establishment of the DNRC at Stanford Hall.
+Work started on the £300 million three-year project on 24 August 2015.

-The 7th Duke of Westminster handed over the DNRC facility to the Nation at a Gifting Ceremony held on the Estate on 21 June 2018.
-The Centre was received by the Prime Minister, Theresa May in the presence of the Duke of Cambridge.
+Hugh Grosvenor, 7th Duke of Westminster handed over the DNRC facility to the nation at a gifting ceremony held on the estate on 21 June 2018.
+The centre was received by the then Prime Minister, Theresa May, in the presence of the Duke of Cambridge.